-Thomas Jefferson made a great impression on the United State of America for many reasons, and definitely an important person to come out of Virginia despite his flaws.
+Thomas Jefferson made a great impression on the United State of America for many reasons and was definitely an important person to come out of Virginia despite his flaws.
 Poplar Forest shows his creative work after he retired from politics and indulged in his favorite past times.
-This home of Jefferson really shows the people what Jefferson was like outside of many of his important accomplishments making it one of the best places to visit in Virginia!
+This home of Jefferson really shows the people what Jefferson was like outside of many of his important accomplishments making it one of the best things to do in Virginia for a day trip!

 Step back in time and explore the largest outdoor living museum in the USA!
 Colonial Williamsburg offers an immersive experience for guests as they walk amongst the people who lived back in the 18th century.
 There are plenty of shops, restaurants, gardens, and historic buildings and homes to explore among the 301 acres of this historic legacy.

 There are plenty of tours offered to learn about life in the 18th century.
 You can explore the capital, the blacksmith, the Governor’s Palace, the public armory, and even an American Indian Encampment site!
 They even offer ghost tours (and special tours at night for adults).
+It is one of the most haunted places in Virginia!
 The immersive experience definitely makes it one of the best weekend getaways in Virginia!

 You can take a carriage ride, visit art museums, and watch colonial military demonstrations.
-There is even a restaurant that serves authentic food of the 18th century!
-You are surrounded by actors that help you feel like you have travelled back in time.
+There is even a Williamsburg restaurant that serves authentic food of the 18th century!
+You are surrounded by actors that help you feel like you have traveled back in time.

-There are trails for all levels of experience with hiking.
+There are Virginia hiking trails for all levels of experience.
 The trails will lead you to great heights, lots of beautiful waterfalls, exciting wildlife sightings, and the wonderful feeling of being in touch with mother nature.
 You can take plenty of short hikes if you want to take it slow and test how far you are able to go.
 There are also plenty of long and challenging hikes that include rock scrambling to really challenge yourself.

 Stay inside the park in one of the lodges right on site so you can spend days exploring what the Blue Ridge and Alleghany Mountains have to offer.
 You can even camp in the park if you want to experience living as one with the land around you.

-Shenandoah National Park has so much beauty and adventure to offer it’s visitors!
-Anyone can come to Shenandoah and have a blast, ad it is definitely one of the best places to visit in Virginia!
+Shenandoah National Park has so much beauty and adventure to offer its visitors!
+Anyone can come to Shenandoah and have a blast.
+Plus, it is definitely one of the best places to visit in Virginia in the fall!